-Vice President & Grants Committee Chair
+Vice Chair & Grants Committee Chair

 Jim grew up in Albany, NY.
 After medical school, he served in U.S. Navy for nine years while training in Ear, Nose and Throat.
 He practiced in Lynchburg, VA for 35 years and retired to Rockland four years ago with his wife, Judy.
 They have spent summers in Maine on Echo Lake for many years.

 Frank and his wife, Mary Ann, relocated to Rockport in 2018 from the Hudson Valley.
 Frank has experience from his past roles as partner at a CPA firm, COO of a leather design firm, CFO of a lamp manufacturer and a consultant to many for-profit and nonprofit organizations.
 Frank has enjoyed vacationing in Maine for 40 years and continues to enjoy traveling, hiking, camping and skiing now that he is a resident.